naveensilver/Kubernetes/AuthN&AuthZ.md

 2. **Attribute-Based Access Control (ABAC)**: Another method where access decisions are made based on user attributes, such as roles, group membership, and labels.

 3. **Access Decision**: When a request is made, the API server checks the authenticated user’s permissions against the defined roles and bindings.
-If the user has the required permissions, the action is allowed; otherwise, it is denied, typically resulting in an HTTP response with status code **403 Forbidden**.
+If the user has the required permissions, the action is allowed, resulting in an HTTP response with status code **200 OK**.
+If the user lacks the necessary permissions, the request is denied, typically resulting in an HTTP response with status code **403 Forbidden**.

 ### Summary of the Differences

 - **Authentication (AuthN)**:
   - Confirms **who** you are.
   - Verifies identity through methods like certificates, tokens, or credentials.
+  - Successful requests result in **200 OK**.
   - Denied requests result in **401 Unauthorized**.

 - **Authorization (AuthZ)**:
   - Determines **what** you can do.
   - Controls access to resources based on permissions defined in roles.
+  - Successful requests result in **200 OK**.
   - Denied requests result in **403 Forbidden**.

 ### Importance in Kubernetes